PLU Residency Requirement

 Meal Plan Requirement

-Students residing in traditional residence halls (all halls but South Hall) must sign-up for a meal plan.
+Students residing in traditional residence halls (all halls but South Hall) will be automatically signed up for a meal plan.
 South Hall residents are not required to have a meal plan.
 Information on the Meal Plan Options and rates can be found at the Campus Restaurants website.

 Roommate / Community Living Experience